 Last year, The HSUS and Humane Society International supercharged animal protection in Puerto Rico – putting unprecedented resources on the ground to turn around the sad and overwhelming plight of animals on the island.
 Mired in crushing debt that’s made headlines across the United States, it’s Puerto Rico’s animals that are in the most acute . . .

-After the New York Blood Center abandoned more than 60 chimpanzees on a series of islands in Liberia without sufficient food or water for the animals to survive, we responded to the emergency – at the inopportune time that the country was going through an Ebola crisis.
-We’ve been caring for these chimps for more than . . .
+EDITOR’S NOTE: GOOD NEWS!
+The HSUS and the New York Blood Center have announced an agreement to provide long-term sanctuary for the Liberian chimpanzees.
+READ THE UPDATE » After the New York Blood Center abandoned more than 60 chimpanzees on a series of islands in Liberia without sufficient food or water for the animals to . . .

 It should not be a capital crime to engage in an essential feeding behavior.
 Yet in the mixed-up ideologies of old-school proponents of predator control and fisheries management, that’s just what happens.
 As a result, California sea lions in Oregon and Washington face the prospect of being killed because they eat fish.
 Mind you, both the salmon . . .

 From the bull fiestas of Spain to the Yulin dog meat festival, there are many events and enterprises across the world that, while cast by enthusiasts as a celebration of tradition, culture, and religion, can be more accurately described as cruel and anachronistic.
 For years now, Humane Society International has been confronting these spectacles of . . .

 Dogfighting is a big, global business – legal, if you can believe it, in more than 120 countries.
 It’s an example of the old, inhumane economy at work, still staked in the ground in these nations.
 The toll of this enterprise is inflicted foremost on innocent animals, but there are many indirect costs as well, . . .